guide

 The real costs most people miss:

-- Annual fee: $50–$100 (some lenders waive this)
+• Annual fee: $50–$100 per year (some lenders waive this)

-- Early closure fee: $300–$500 if you close the line within 2–3 years
+• Early closure fee: $300–$500 if you close the line within 2–3 years

 Home Equity Loans: The Predictability Play

 When it makes financial sense: Your current mortgage rate is 6.5% or higher, and you can refinance at a comparable or lower rate.
-If you owe $200,000 on a home worth $400,000, you could refinance to $300,000 and pocket $100,000 for a major renovation.
+If you owe $200,000 on a home worth $400,000, you could refinance to $300,000 and pocket $100,000 for a major renovation — all at today's 30-year rate of approximately 6.46% (Freddie Mac, April 2, 2026).

-When it's a terrible idea: You locked in a 2.8%–3.5% mortgage during 2020–2021.
-Roughly 62% of U.S. mortgages carry rates below 4%, per Redfin data.
-Refinancing a 3% mortgage to 7% just to access $40,000 in renovation funds would cost you an additional $150–$300 per month on the existing balance — potentially $50,000–$100,000 in extra interest over the loan's remaining life.
+When it is a costly mistake: You locked in a 2.8%–3.5% mortgage during 2020–2021.
+Approximately 62% of U.S. mortgages carry rates below 4%.
+Refinancing a 3% mortgage to 6.46% just to access $40,000 in renovation funds would cost hundreds of dollars per month more on your entire existing balance — potentially $50,000–$100,000+ in additional interest over the loan's remaining life.

-Closing costs on a cash-out refi run 2%–6% of the entire new loan amount — not just the cash-out portion.
+Closing costs on a cash-out refinance run 2%–6% of the entire new loan amount — not just the cash-out portion.
 On a $300,000 refinance, expect $6,000–$18,000 in fees.

 Personal Loans: Fast, Simple, Expensive

-Rates range wildly: 7% for borrowers with 750+ credit scores, climbing to 25%–36% for scores below 640.
-The national average in March 2026 sits around 12.5% per Bankrate data.
+Rates range widely: approximately 7% for borrowers with 750+ credit scores, climbing to 25%–36% for scores below 640.
+The national average sits around 12.5% per Bankrate consumer data as of March 2026.

 The sweet spot for personal loans:

-- Projects under $25,000
+• Projects under $25,000

 FHA 203(k) and Government-Backed Options